itsKhadeer/Save-The-Sugar/README.md

 Language: Java
 description: The user needs to save the sugar from the ants. <br>
 Ants spawn randomly on the map.
-User can Move the sugar away from the ants. user can kill ants when they smashe them.
+User can Move the sugar away from the ants. user can kill ants when they smash the ants.

 <h1>Contribution</h1>
 # Contributing to the Game